Examinations

 Illness or absence

-Details of the courses, specification codes and awarding bodies for assessment summer 2024 are shown below.
+Details of the courses, specification codes and awarding bodies are shown below.

 If you go on to further education at any time in the future you will need to produce them.
 Many employers will also ask to see them.
 It is in your interest to collect your certificates even if you don’t think you will ever need them.